pagkly/Zed/Investopedia3/Utility Definition.md

 ## Ordinal Utility

 Early economists of the Spanish Scholastic tradition of the 1300s and 1400s described the economic value of goods as deriving directly from this property of usefulness and based their theories of prices and monetary exchanges.
 This conception of utility was not quantified, but a qualitative property of an economic good.
-Later economists, particularly those of the [Austrian School](https://www.investopedia.com/terms/a/austrian_school.asp), developed this idea into an ordinal theory of utility, or the idea that individuals could order or rank the usefulness of various discrete units of economic goods.
+Later economists, particularly those of the [[Austrian School]](https://www.investopedia.com/terms/a/austrian_school.asp), developed this idea into an ordinal theory of utility, or the idea that individuals could order or rank the usefulness of various discrete units of economic goods.

-Austrian economist Carl Menger, in a discovery known as the [marginal revolution](https://www.investopedia.com/terms/m/marginalutility.asp), used this type of framework to help him resolve the diamond-water paradox that had vexed many previous economists.
-Because the first available units of any economic good will be put to the most highly valued uses, and subsequent units go to lower-valued uses, this ordinal theory of utility is useful for explaining the law of diminishing marginal utility and fundamental economic [laws of supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).1
+Austrian economist Carl Menger, in a discovery known as the [[marginal revolution]](https://www.investopedia.com/terms/m/marginalutility.asp), used this type of framework to help him resolve the diamond-water paradox that had vexed many previous economists.
+Because the first available units of any economic good will be put to the most highly valued uses, and subsequent units go to lower-valued uses, this ordinal theory of utility is useful for explaining the law of diminishing marginal utility and fundamental economic [[laws of supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).1

 ## Cardinal Utility